-Why is the TB Control program important to promoting and protecting the health of Iowans?
+Why is the TB Control program important to protecting and improving the health of Iowans?

-- Tuberculosis remains a public health problem in Iowa with an average of 46 cases reported each year. - Over a thousand lowans are diagnosed with latent TB infection each year.
+- Tuberculosis remains a public health problem in Iowa with an average of 46 cases reported each year. - Over a thousand Iowans are diagnosed with latent TB infection each year.
 Latent TB infection (LTBI) can lead to future cases of TB disease. - Infectious cases of TB must be treated to prevent others from becoming infected.